 This is because we want to ‘‘let our winners run’’, to achieve this we define a trailing Donchian Channel stop loss (along with a fixed ATR based stop as our volatility proxy).
 If we were too use the 0 exit the strategy may print a buy signal (ID > +threshold in the simple case, market regimes may be used), return to 0 and then print another buy signal, and this process can loop may times, this high trade frequency means we fail capture the entire market move lowering our profit, furthermore on lower time frames this high trade frequencies mean we pay more transaction costs (due to price slippage, commission and big-ask spread) which means less profit.

-Note by capturing the sum of many momentum moves we are essentially following the trend hence the trend following strategy type.
+By capturing the sum of many momentum moves we are essentially following the trend hence the trend following strategy type.

-Note if you would like to plot the IDI separately copy and paste the following code in a new Pine Script indicator template.
+Note: if you would like to plot the IDI separately copy and paste the following code in a new Pine Script indicator template.

 indicator("IDI")